B00merang-Project/Shell-Scripts/README.md

 # Shell scripts

-A collection of shell scripts that we use in the development process
+A collection of shell scripts used to develop and maintain the B00merang themes